 Sec.
-4303N Updating of Information Provided to Credit Information Bureaus Fls which have provided adverse information, such as the past due or litigation status of loan accounts, to credit information bureaus, or any organization performing similar functions, shall submit monthly reports to these bureaus or organizations on the full payment or settlement of the previously reported accounts within five (5) business days from the end of the month when such full payment was received.
-For this purpose, it shall be the responsibility of the reporting FIs to ensure that their disclosure of any information about their borrowers/clients is with the consent of borrowers/clients concerned.
+4303N Updating of Information Provided to Credit Information Bureaus.
+Fls which have provided adverse information, such as the past due or litigation status of loan accounts, to credit information bureaus, or any organization performing similar functions, shall submit monthly reports to these bureaus or organizations on the full payment or settlement of the previously reported accounts within five (5) business days from the end of the month when such full payment was received.
+For this purpose, it shall be the responsibility of the reporting Fls to ensure that their disclosure of any information about their borrowers/clients is with the consent of borrowers/clients concerned.

 Sec.
 4311N Secured Loans and Other Credit Accommodations.
-A loan may be considered secured by collateral to the extent the estimated value of net proceeds at disposition of such collateral can be used without legal impediment to settle the principal and accrued interest of such loan, provided that such collateral must have an established market and the valuation methodology used is sound, and provided further that in the case of real estate collateral, the maximum collateral value shall be sixty percent (60%) of its value as appraised by an appraiser acceptable to the Bangko Sentral.
+A loan may be considered secured by collateral to the extent the estimated value of net proceeds at disposition of such collateral can be used without legal impediment to settle the principal and accrued interest of such loan: Provided, That such collateral must have an established market and the valuation methodology used is sound, and Provided, further, That in the case of real estate collateral, the maximum collateral value shall be sixty percent (60%) of its value as appraised by an appraiser acceptable to the Bangko Sentral.

-A loan may also be considered as secured to the extent covered by a third party financial guarantee or surety arrangement where the credit enhancement provider is itself considered to be of high credit quality (credit rating of at least AA or equivalent) or is considered to be such by the Bangko Sentral.
+A loan may also be considered as secured to the extent covered by a third party financial guarantee or surety arrangement where the credit enhancement provider is itself considered to be of high credit quality (credit rating of at least AA or equivalent) or is recognized by the Bangko Sentral as eligible guarantor under existing regulations.